-Watch our YouTube videos from our adventure for more insight, inspiration and tips:
+Watch our road trip adventure for more insight, inspiration and tips:

 1. Hardshell suitcases aren’t ideal